bahaidev/textbrowser/README.md

 ## To-dos (Highest priority)

+1. Document and add screen-casts along with one for developers showing JSON format, metadata, and schemas); also use with shortcuts (including Bahá'í library ones)
 1.  **Move plug-in set-up** to run so setting indexedDB within `activateCallback.js`
 1. Have **IndexedDB handle all pages** language select, work select, and